Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Proofs and Derivations

-where the above equation holds for all $\forall (x, y, y') \in \mathcal{D}_{\text{pref}}$, since DPO does not distinguish between the nature of the true preference relations in estimating the true preference probabilities, assuming $(y, y')$ appear as preferred and dispreferred responses respectively for any context $x$.
-Since this RHS of Eq. \ref{eq:BT_preference_implicit_rewards_pt3} is simply the sigmoided difference of implicit rewards assigned by DPO to estimate the true preference probabilities, is is straightforward to see from \cref{prop:non_deterministic} that the RHS i.e., \( \frac{\pi_{\theta^*}(y) \pi_{\mathrm{ref}}(y')}{\pi_{\theta^*}(y') \pi_{\mathrm{ref}}(y)} \to 0 \) and $P(y_w \succ y_l \mid x)$ $\sim \frac{1}{2}$, as per our definition of non-deterministic preferences.
-Similar to~\cite{azar2023general}'s argument, we can argue here that in this case when true preference probabilities are $\sim \frac{1}{2}$, i.e., non-deterministic, DPO's empirical reward difference estimates tend toward zero which leads to underfitting of the optimal policy $\pi_{\theta^*}$ during alignment.
-Indeed, in this case, the $beta$ parameter does not provide any additional regularization effect to prevent policy underfitting especially under finite data.
+Similar to~\citet{azar2023general}'s argument, we can argue here that in this case when true preference probabilities are $\sim \frac{1}{2}$, i.e., non-deterministic, DPO's empirical reward difference estimates actually tend toward 1 which leads to underfitting of the optimal policy $\pi_{\theta^*}$ during alignment.
+Indeed, in this case, the $\beta$ parameter does not provide any additional regularization effect to prevent policy underfitting especially under finite data.
 This completes the proof of \Cref{lemma:dpo_non_deterministic}a. \end{proof}